 Our scholars are now leaders in the field and have helped advance travel medicine in their country.
 Many have become directors of their clinics while others have introduced travel medicine in their practice.
 We are very proud of our scholars.
 They are passionate about travel medicine and dedicated to travellers like you.

 We currently offer 3 travel medicine scholarships.

-The IAMAT Violet Williams Travel Medicine Scholarship is awarded to one doctor or nurse from an African country.
+The IAMAT Violet Williams Travel Medicine Scholarship is awarded to one doctor or nurse from Kenya.
 The scholar attends a 5-day travel medicine course offered by the South African Society of Travel Medicine and participates in 2 days of clinical observation at the Travel Doctor clinic in Johannesburg.